sasdallas/reduceOS/README.md

 JamesM's kernel development tutorials - (no need for Internet Archive anymore) Really helped out with some of the basic concepts, especially paging and the initial ramdisk.
 Link [here](http://jamesmolloy.co.uk/tutorial_html/)

 eduOS by RWTH-OS - Helped with multitasking a ton, great resource if you need examples to build off.
 Link [here](https://github.com/RWTH-OS/eduOS)

+GCC - Basically the entire OS, but some code was copied for the internal libc.
+Link [here](https://github.com/gcc-mirror/gcc)

+# To Developers
+If you see your code in my repository and do not wish it to be there, please notify me to have it removed or to add credit!
+I am so sorry if you aren't in the credits list, I forget sometimes.
+Thank you for all you do, I appreciate it greatly!